Çaykur Rizespor: Stadium

 For most of their professional history Rizespor played at the old Rize Atatürk Stadium, a compact, seaside ground close to the city centre.
 Opened in the 1950s and repeatedly refurbished, it served as the club’s home through promotions and relegations alike and was a regular venue for Black Sea derbies until it was decommissioned in the late 2000s as part of a wider urban renewal scheme.

 Since the 2009–10 season the club have hosted home matches at the new Rize City Stadium on the city’s western outskirts.
 The venue initially known as New Rize City Stadium was inaugurated on 12 August 2009 with an opening match against Fenerbahçe.
 The all-seater stadium has a capacity of about 15,500, modern hospitality areas and full roof coverage; the playing surface is a hybrid natural grass system designed to cope with the region’s heavy rainfall.

 In 2015 the facility’s naming rights were acquired by the state tea producer ÇAYKUR and the ground has since been marketed as the Çaykur Didi Stadyumu in league publications.

 Supporters

-Rizespor supporters are commonly known as the Atmacalar (“Hawks”), a nickname that reflects both the club crest and the rugged Black Sea character of the city.
+Rizespor supporters are commonly known as the Atmacalar (“Hawks”), a nickname that reflects the club crescent.
 On match days at the Çaykur Didi Stadium, groups traditionally gather behind each goal—one end facing the sea and the other the mountain side—while families and season-ticket holders occupy the lateral stands.